-This program is one-year in length and is offered to fully-trained surgeons from outside the United States and Canada who desire further expertise in hepatopancreatobiliary surgery.
+This program is one year in length and is offered to fully trained surgeons from outside the United States and Canada who desire further expertise in hepatopancreatobiliary surgery.
 This will provide the fellow the opportunity to become well-trained in the field of HPB surgery, as well as to become a leader in the multidisciplinary care of the cancer patient.
 The program also offers a very unique opportunity to learn the surgical techniques for pancreatectomies associated with vascular resection and reconstruction for locally advanced pancreatic cancer and minimally invasive HPB procedures (both robotic and laparoscopic).

-There are department-wide and service-specific conferences that enhance both clinical and research activities.
+There are department-wide and service-specific conferences that enhance clinical and research activities.
 There is a weekly departmental Grand Rounds.
-The Division of Surgical Oncology also has regular case conference, research conference, and monthly M&M meetings.
+The Division of Surgical Oncology also has regular case conference, a research conference, and monthly M&M meetings.
 Fellows have access to all conferences within the University.

 Research interests will be discussed with the fellow prior to the beginning of the fellowship with the hope that the fellow will be prepared to begin their research project soon after they start the program.
 It is expected that the fellow will complete at least one research project and submit it for publication during the program.